Thanks to Consumer Crafts for the lovely {styled} by Tori Spelling line of jewelry to experiment with! More to come!!

 Other money shots?
 Shooting straight down onto a subject (left) and shooting a collection of objects at an angle (right) or from above.

-consumer crafts earrings amy renea a nest for all seasonsloads of jewelry amy renea a nest for all seasons Again, I know the money shots and I utilize them, but sometimes creative is just more fun.
+Again, I know the money shots and I utilize them, but sometimes creative is just more fun.
 This shot below is one of my favorites from the shoot, but it won’t necessarily sell.
 I love the asymmetry and the way the whites are completely blown out.
 What is your opinion?
 Classy or trashy?

 I like this similar shot of the lemons as well.
 Even though it is technically all wrong, there is something very appealing about it to me.
 So what to do?
 Take both!
 Take your artistic shots and use them at will, but take those slam dunk shots as well in case your editor hates the former.
 Look at your work with a critical eye and try to send in primarily money shots, with a dash of creativity every once in awhile.
 Let your editor know that you can do the classic shots, but you like to have fun.
 Percentage-wise you should be shooting about 90% classic layouts 10% creative for submissions to publications.